Purposeful Writing – With Pirates!

 Your visitor will need access to a laptop/ screen/projector set up in the working space.

-Can we dress up as Pirates?
+Can we dress up as pirates?

 Yes! lots of schools we work with choose to dress up to really get into the theme of the day.